kristianpaul/cdk/README.md

-# Welcome to your CDK Python project!
+# Welcome to my EC2 CDK Python project!

+I wanted to start playing with ec2 (compute) for me still really versatile service with interesting cost saving features like spot instances and system manager.

+# Instructions

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`ec2_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`ec2_stack`) which contains an Amazon VPC without NAT (for now)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.